prabu28/Resume/README.md

 ## Career Profile:

-### **Currently working for UnitedHealth Group (Optum), from July 15th 2015 to till date**
+### **Currently working for Optum, from July 15th 2015 to till date**

-   **Designation :** Sr. IT Operating Sys Analyst.
+   **Designation :** Systems Management Consultant.

-   **Role :** UNIX Build and Migrations.
+   **Role :** Infrastructure Automations Designing and Development.

-   **Description :** Scripting and automating for the team needs . creating maintain and administering power lab infrastructure , experimenting new technologies, adopting and implantation ,Developing / Mentoring team in developing IAC code (Inspec profiles , Cookbooks ) for the needs of the organisation .
-Developing AIX shell scripts to cookbooks to adopt to the rapidly growing devops culture .

-Migrating AIX LPARS and Linux VMs from old hosts to new hosts as part of PLM, DC to DC migrations , working on regular PLM activities, OS upgrades , new builds , incidents , changes , performing QA check outs ..etc_._
+   **Description :** Working in agile scrum team.
+Delivering scrum’s builds, maintenance and migration activities is primary responsibility.
+Being a Consultant, Identifying the potential infrastructure automation scenarios and designing and developing the automations identified.
+Leading and mentoring virtual automation team’s automation initiatives and driving them to completion.
+Interacts with the customers to gather requirements and designing appropriate solutions.
+Determining tech and languages to be used in the automation.
+Reviewing and approving pull requests.

 ### **Worked for HTC Global services ,( client - UnitedHealth Group) from Feb, 2014 –July 3rd , 2015**

    **Designation :** Sr AIX Administrator.